BYLAWS OF THE JUDICIAL SECTION

 Section 2.
 Special Meetings.
 Special meetings of the Section may be called by the Chair at such time and place as the Chair and Board of Directors may determine.

 Section 3.
 Quorum.
 The Section members present at any properly noticed meeting shall constitute a quorum for the transaction of business.
-All binding action of the Section shall be by a majority vote of the members present.
+All binding action of the Section shall be by a majority vote of the section members present.

 Section 4.
 Notice of Meeting.
 Notice of the Section’s Annual Meeting and any special meeting of the Section membership shall be provided at least 30 days in advance, by posting on the Section’s website and by sending written notice to the Section’s membership.